Dozens of people weigh in after the city of Greensboro says social media posts cost a firefighter his job

 GREENSBORO, N.C. — Posts made on social media cost a Greensboro firefighter his job.

-The community came out in droves to take their concerns before city council Tuesday night.
+The community came out in droves to take their concerns before the city council Tuesday night.

 It started with protesters outside supporting the decision to fire Dustin Jones.